How to Win the Job Search Competition

 - These interactions and the relationship building are critical to the employer hiring an employee.
 When the eventual offer comes, you already have a relationship with the new employer.
 Building the relationship matters.

 These tips for winning the job search competition are based on recent hiring.
-I asked myself the question, "why Mary, not Jim?"
-These are my answers.
 May they help you win your job search competition.